I love that printmaking, as an artistic medium, can be as simple or as complicated as you wish.

 Obviously with toddlers and young children, simple is best!

-When choosing objects for children to print with, you need look no further than the toybox or playroom.
+When choosing objects for children to print with, you need look no further than around your own home – the kitchen, fruit bowl, even the garden – they all harbour printmaking delights.
+However, one of our favourite places is the playroom.
 Toys are great for making prints with.

 The printing featured here was made with an assortment of wooden and plastic blocks.

-Use a flat tray for your paints.
+Use a flat tray for your paint.
 In this case, a simple polystyrene meat tray and child friendly acrylic paint.

 We experimented with printing on brown paper bags versus plain, white copy paper; art does not need to be expensive to create.

-By starting with light colours, you can keep adding paint and create darker colours to add to your masterpiece, in a similar way to our monoprinting experience, we added layers of colour.
-It was hard to know which was more fun, the colour mixing or the printing.
+By starting with light colours, you can keep adding paint to create darker colours to add to your masterpiece.
+In a similar way to our monoprinting experience, we added layer upon layer of colour.
+It’s hard to know which was more fun, the colour mixing or the printing.

-- Large animal and dinosaur figurines make fun paw prints and tracks
+- Large animal and dinosaur figurines that might create fun paw prints and tracks

-- Large trucks on big sheets of paper make your printmaking a real physical activity
+- Large, outdoor play trucks on big sheets of paper make your printmaking a real physical activity

 - Lego can be used to make some really interesting pictures and effects with older children who are more detail conscious